openfaas/faas/README.md

 ## Governance

-OpenFaaS is an independent project created by Alex Ellis which is now being built and shaped by a growing community of contributors.
+OpenFaaS is an independent project created by [Alex Ellis](https://www.alexellis.io) which is now being built and shaped by a growing community of contributors.
+Project website: [openfaas.com](https://www.openfaas.com).

 ## Overview of OpenFaaS